 The propane tanks I am still a bit hazy on.
 I had a quick moment of panic as most of our cooking on the trail requires Jetboil tanks (a mix of butane and propane) and we have large propane tanks on our truck camper for cooking and heating.
 The ranger informed us quickly that both were okay.
 I’m still not sure what is forbidden as he first said propane tanks of all sizes were prohibited.

 Alcohol, on the other hand, was entirely prohibited as they have an issue with bootleggers and so all alcohol is strictly prohibited on Supai land.
 With that, about 300ml of tequila became another part of the cost of our hiking Havasu Falls.

-Camping at the Hilltop
+Camping at the Trailhead

 Luckily, camping at the trailhead is permitted and we were welcomed in.
 We had good timing and got a parking spot right at the front which made me feel at ease about leaving our home with all our stuff in it there.
 The parking area is very active all hours of the day.
 People are constantly coming and going making it a relatively safe place in the middle of nowhere.

 The parking lot is split into two areas.
 The first is the trailhead for the hike.
 The other has the helicopter pad on it.
 In addition to the two parking areas, vehicles tend to line the road for up to another mile past the outer lot.
 The parking areas cling to the cliffside with a 1,200’ sheer drop into the canyon below.
 It is an amazing place with a lot of hustle and bustle during the day.
 Helicopters are constantly coming and going.
 There are always hikers preparing for the journey or crawling back out of the canyon.
 Horse trains and the men who lead them are also rustling about with the bags of those who choose to pack in light.